1000+

 Reimbursement of damages in one form or another to the aggrieved party is the most common relief provided by the law.
 There are several types of damages:

-- Compensatory damages try to restore the aggrieved party’s position that it would have achieved if the breach had not been committed.
+- Compensatory damages aim to restore the aggrieved party’s position to what it would have been if the breach had not occurred.

 - Punitive damages are the reimbursements that the breaching party has to provide to compensate the other party fully.
-These damages are awarded due to the wrongful act of a party and are pretty rare in the business contracts setting.
+The court awards these damages due to the wrongful act of a party, and they are pretty rare in the business contracts setting.

-- Liquidated damages are the pre-decided damages that are already mentioned in the contracts as a failsafe if one party breaches the contract.
-However, there should be a sensible approximation of actual losses that might result from a breach.
+- Liquidated damages: Contracts specify liquidated damages in advance as a failsafe if one party breaches the contract.
+However, there should be a reasonable estimate of actual losses resulting from a breach.

 Specific Performance

-However, specific performance may be awarded as relief only if the subject matter of the contract is rare and the damages are insufficient to restore the aggrieved party’s position.
+However, the court may award specific performance as relief only if the subject matter of the contract is rare and the damages are insufficient to restore the aggrieved party’s position.

 Also Read: Avoid Business Contract Disputes with these Expert Tips!